Glen Canyon Park Playground

 Eureka Valley Branch Library

-The thoughtful renovation of the beautiful, midcentury modern branch included a small addition, new accessible restrooms, seismic upgrading, technological updating and new furnishings.
-The light-filled Library includes a reading lounge area with a refurbished gas fireplace as well as a pleasant outdoor courtyard surrounded by flowers and plants.
-Originally built in 1961, the branch library now offers more designated space for teens and children as well as accommodating a new staff work area.
-A more flexible layout can support a variety of library programs and events.
+The thoughtful renovation of this beautiful midcentury modern branch included a small addition, new accessible restrooms, seismic upgrades, technology enhancements, and new furnishings.
+The light-filled library now features a cozy reading lounge with a refurbished gas fireplace and a welcoming outdoor courtyard surrounded by flowers and plants.
+Originally built in 1961, the branch now offers expanded spaces for teens and children, along with a new staff work area.
+A more flexible interior layout accommodates a wide range of programs and events.